 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the channel set for this Peer-to-Peer Event report.
+This attribute indicates the channel set for this Peer-to-Peer Event report.
 Country, Operating Class and Channel Number together specify the channel frequency and spacing for this measurement request.
 Valid values of Operating Class as shown in Annex E."

 ::= { dot11WNMEventPeerReportEntry 9 }